AlphaGit/alphas-manifesto-blog/_posts/2016/2016-07-11-how-to-create-a-good-pull-request.md

 </tr>
 <tr>
 <td></td>
-<td><code>//TODO rename this method to "saveUserData", as it explains better its purpose.</code>
+<td><pre>//TODO rename this method to "saveUserData", as it explains better its purpose.

-`//Won't do that right now because the API depends on it and that involves major changes.
-(LS-105)`</td>
+//Won't do that right now because the API depends on it and that involves major changes.
+(LS-105)</pre></td>
 </tr>
 </tbody>
 </table>